96B LIBERICA PROJECT

 But scaling quantity AND improving quality is a whole different game.
 And a long one.

-In 2021, we decided to settle our Liberica root in Quang Tri, working with a group of five families.
+In 2021, we decided to settle our root in Quang Tri, working with a group of five families.
 Quang Tri's unique soil type, its micro climate, its long history of Liberica & Excelsa cultivation, and its innovative farmers, make for a convincing and promising story.

 Thus, 96B Liberica Project was born.